MissVeronica/um-birthday-emails/README.md

 # UM Birthday Emails Integration
 Extension to Ultimate Member for Birthday emails plugin integration with UM.

+Current version will prepare the Birthday emails plugin with birthdays only from the UM Registration form.

 ## UM Settings
 None